grosup/hobo-contacts/README.md

 # Hobo-contacts

-A simple vue app that displays a personal phonebook with search.
+A simple minimalistic vue-app that displays a personal phonebook with search functionality.

 ## Installation